Jump to Section

 , and ecommerce.items

 To dynamically capture the event data and send it to Google Ads, you’ll need to create data layer variables in GTM.
+View our marketing resource for a full downloadable GTM container for your ecommerce website.

 - Step 1: Go to “Variables” in the GTM left-hand menu and click “New.”